nicoverbruggen/php85-alpine/readme.md

 - PHP 8.5 with `bcmath`, `exif`, `gd`, `intl`, `mysqli`, `pcntl`, `pdo_mysql`, `pdo_pgsql`, `pgsql`, `sodium`, `zip`, `xdebug`, and `imagick` installed.
 - Packages: `curl`, `git`, `sqlite`, `nano`, `ncdu`, `nodejs`, `npm`, `openssh-client`.
-- `opcache` now ships with PHP by default, it is no longer a separate extension.
+- `opcache` now ships with PHP by default, so it is no longer installed as a separate extension.
 - The latest version of Composer (at the time of the build) also comes pre-installed in `/usr/local/bin/composer`.
+- The latest version of PIE (at the time of the build) also comes pre-installed in `/usr/local/bin/pie`.

 For the latest list of inclusions, see the [Dockerfile](./Dockerfile).